PlaidWeb/Publ/CONTRIBUTING.md

 `mypy`, `pytest`, etc.).
 All of those checks must pass before a pull request can be considered successful.

+### No AI contributions

+This software is made by people, for people.
+While limited uses of AI can be helpful, the direct use of AI-generated code is an ethical and legal minefield, and the current means by which models are trained puts an undue burden on the people, systems, and resources who are being exploited with vanishingly small returns on their efforts.
+Further, AI code is not generated with the context of the specific needs or design goals of a project.

 ## Behavior

 Be prepared to answer whatever questions people might have about a contribution.